ryankaplan/gpu-distance-field/README.md

 }
 ```

+You can see this in the `gl-api` demo.

 **In Javascript**

 Sampling via JS is slower but you can do it.
 Call `generator.readPixels()` and use the helper below.
-You can see this in practice in the `demo` folder.
+You can see this in action in the `js-api` demo.

 ```typescript
 // Returns the distance from a particular coordinate